Welcome to The Old Homestead Restaurant

 The restaurant proudly has staff that have been serving up quality food and service for years..

-The Old Homestead is a sixty year tradition in Sullivan County.
+The Old Homestead is a sixty one year tradition in Sullivan County.

 Please come join us for a traditional Sullivan County experience.